Kenneth-Rakentine/Ghost-Hunter-Game/README.md

 Start by selecting your Player and then clicking the "Level 1" button.
 The ghosts will populate and begin to scatter.
 Your job is to aim as best as you can at the head and click to shoot.
 Each successful hit is an additional five points.
 The winning goal is 55 points.
-Once you defeat each ghost, move onto the next round by clicking the following "Level" button.
+Once you defeat each ghost, move onto the next round by clicking the next glowing "Level" button.

 The boss arrives in level four and is the final battle.
 Ghosts enemies can also strike back and attack the player.
 They will swoop in at the screen and inflict damage. ghosts can also evade your attacks by performing swift evasive maneuvers, shrinking, floating into the distance, vanishing, and hiding behind gravestones in the graveyard.
 Each hit is a lethal attack and results in a Game Over, at which point the player has the option to reset the game.
 At any point in the game, you can hit the "reset" button manually to clear the exising ghosts and levels and restart at level 1.